18F/foia-recommendations/README.md

-# foia-recommendations
-research and recommendations for FOIA improvement act "portal"
+For now, we're just getting started.
+DOJ Office of Information Policy has posted a [blog post about the project](https://www.justice.gov/oip/blog/oip-seeks-your-participation-development-national-foia-portal).

-From our Interagency Agreement with DOJ:
+## From our Interagency Agreement with DOJ:

-## 1.0		BACKGROUND
+### 1.0		BACKGROUND

 The Office of 18F (18F), through the General Services Administration (GSA) / Technology Transformation Service (TTS), is a team of designers, engineers, product managers, and strategists.
 18F is a civic consultancy for the government, inside the government, enabling agencies to rapidly deploy tools and services that are consistent with human-centered design, agile development, and related modern techniques.